bobbledavidson/OMERO-Chef-Cookbook/README.md

 ```
 I would have made the fully installed AWS image available, but seemingly because I used the official Centos 6 image from the AWS marketplace, I am not allowed to redistribute it.
 AWS is great, but sometimes the most basic things aren't allowed.
 Bollocks.

+For those that want to know my process in building the repo available here, the instructions are below:

 1. install basic tools
 ======================